 - Dr Christine Curcio, UAB School of Medicine, Birmingham, USA

-- Dr Karl Csaky, Retina Foundation of the Southwest
+- Dr Karl Csaky, Retina Foundation of the Southwest, USA

 - Professor Martin Friedlander, The Scripps Research Institute, California, USA